- Advanced Ordering (AO) Service Type: Item Selection Logic for a Personal Menu

 - If the choice 1 item is a do-not-serve, the system looks sequentially at the next choice items, if available (i.e., choice 2, 3, 4, 5).

-- If a substitute is not assigned, the system will look if an Also Available (AA) menu configured as a house fallback is scheduled.
-If so, then the system chooses an item from the AA menu (appears in orange text).
+- If a next choice item cannot be served, the system will look if an Also Available (AA) menu configured as a house fallback is scheduled.
+If so, then the system chooses an item from the AA menu, looking in the day, meal period, and menu category.
+An AA item appears in orange text on a personal menu and underlined on a Tray Menu ticket.

 - If a menu item cannot be served after the selection logic is performed above, the system indicates in red font “Sub Needed [menu category name]”.
 You can either add a specific substitute (see Replacing Item with Specific Substitute) or a personal menu item (see Adding a Personal Menu Item).